This is a step-by-step guide to connecting a set of Redflow ZCell/ZBM2 batteries to an energy system using Victron Energy components.

 Note that on-screen displays when DVCC is operational show 'Absorption' when in CV mode, and 'Bulk' when in CC mode.

-- In the CCGX Setup -> System Settings menu, turn on DVCC (as per the screen shot below)
+- In the CCGX Setup -> System Settings menu, find the DVCC menu, and simply turn on DVCC in that menu

-Note: SVS is 'shared voltage sense' - an intended improvement to the way the Victron Energy system senses bus voltage.
-However, SVS is (at the time of writing) incompatible with the ZCell battery and BMS operating cycle and- hence ... just turn it off.
+SVS is 'shared voltage sense' - an improvement to the way the Victron Energy system senses and works with DC bus voltage.

 Other Post-Installation Settings to adjust in a Redflow installation